Eventador/eventador.github.io/_documentation/getting_started_guide.md

 SELECT * FROM ev_sample_view LIMIT 10;
 ```

 Continuous views are created on a stream.
-Every pipeline has a default stream named ```<pipeline name>_stream``` created automatically, with a payload field with the data type JSON.
+Every default stack has a default stream named ```defaultsink_stream``` created automatically, with a payload field with the data type JSON.

 You can create a new continuous view: